 There you have it, if you are dubious about night splints try:

 - light calf stretches (here’s a link to stretching routines)

 - over the counter insoles (here’s a link to insoles)

 - arch strengthening exercises

 - custom orthotics

-The bulkiness of a night splint might take some adjusting to.
+Start with only a few hours at a time.
+Night splints may assist you in recovery, but their real cost is your comfort.
+The bulkiness of a night splint might take some adjustment.
 For at least the first week, some podiatrists discourage their patients from trying to sleep with it on.
 Instead, wear it during your spare relaxation time such as reading or watching TV.
 After you feel comfortable you can start wearing the splint at night.
 Having that first week or so as a grace period will limit the possibility of you losing sleep as a result of the splint.

 The Bottom Line

-If you are feeling bold, you can try to incorporate night splints into your course of treatment.
-Just make sure this isn’t your only treatment.
-Your primary focus should be on stretching, strengthening exercises and arch support (plantar fasciitis insoles or shoes).
+If you are feeling bold and willing to advance your recovery time at the cost of some discomfort, incorporate night splints into your course of treatment.
+Just make sure this isn’t your only treatment strategy.